Manjuyod – Negros Oriental

 When it comes to matters of education, this municipality has really taken them very seriously.
 Its main objective has been to provide basic and quality education to the young population.
-For example, Manjuyod National High school has been in the forefront in the provision of quality education.
+For example, Manjuyod National High school has been at the forefront in the provision of quality education.
 It was founded in 1948 by Don Daniel Sycip.
-There are other good schools in this areas that offer quality education.
+There are other good schools in this area that offer quality education.

 Fiesta in Manjuyod

 Saint Francis of Assisi, for sure, has become quite synonymous with Manjuyod.
 He is the patron of Manjuyod and his day is actually celebrated on 4th October annually.
 In fact, on this day people in this town do not go to work.
 That shows how important this day is.

 Generally, if you are looking for a nice place to spend a few days, Manjuyod, for sure, is where you should be heading to when being on Negros.
 It has truly stood the test of time for being one of the best places to visit.
 As a matter of fact, you will not regret having spent some time on your trip to Manjuyod.
 It’s a place like not many others and made to unwind from your ever busy schedule.
 Friendly people coupled with some of the best natural features,

 Manjuyod is worth every consideration by anyone who is looking for a destination for a small trip away from the tourist hot-spots in Negros.